ilzebriede/digm5010/README.md

 Main questions to investigate:

-1) How can we live in this globalised multiconnected world while still maintaining balance with nature and preserve our environment
+1) How can we live in this globalised multiconnected world while still maintaining balance with nature and preserve our environment<br/>
-2) What practices can we develop to foster caring and gentle interconnectedness, embracing differences and welcoming change; that is our new reality this world experiencing right now
+2) What practices can we develop to foster caring and gentle interconnectedness, embracing differences and welcoming change; that is our new reality this world experiencing right now<br/>
 3) How can we converse in the same language while speaking in different tongues, cherishing unique perspectives and cultural differences.
-How can we open to diversity without homogenising, suppressing and erasing minority
+How can we open to diversity without homogenising, suppressing and erasing minority<br/>
-4) How can we bridge experiences learned in the past with potential future narratives and make the best possible solution for today and tomorrow
+4) How can we bridge experiences learned in the past with potential future narratives and make the best possible solution for today and tomorrow<br/>

 Solutions and possible approaches: